remkop/picocli/README.md

 This lets users run your application without requiring picocli as an external dependency.

 How it works: annotate your class and picocli initializes it from the command line arguments, converting the input to strongly typed data.
-Supports sub-commands, any option prefix style, POSIX-style short groupable options, multi-valued options with a precise range of parameters (e.g., `0..*`, `1..2`), and more.
+Supports sub-commands, any option prefix style, POSIX-style short groupable options, custom type converters and more.

+Distinguishes between named options and positional parameters and allows both to be strongly typed.
+Multi-valued fields can specify either an open or a precise range of parameters (e.g., `0..*`, `1..2`).

 Generates beautiful and easily tailored usage help, using ANSI colors where possible.
-Works with Java 5 or higher
+Works with Java 5 or higher (but is designed to facilitate the use of Java 8 lambdas).
-(Java 8 lambdas make adding custom type converters a one-liner).

 See the [manual](docs/index.adoc) for details.